What is Conversation Intelligence? A Plain-English Guide for Teams

 Meet CogniAIX — Closing the Gap

-CogniAIX is built to ensure that every spoken commitment becomes a tracked task.
+CogniAIX is a conversation intelligence platform built to ensure that every spoken commitment becomes a tracked task, and every meeting produces a searchable, structured record.

 It doesn’t stop at transcription.
-It focuses on execution.
+It focuses on execution — the last mile between the spoken word and the completed task.

 What makes it different: